civicmapper/culvert-toolkit/docs/docs/naacc-table.md

 Depending on your needs, you may find that the location precision of the supplied NAACC data was not adequate compared to the accuracy of your [hydrologically corrected DEM](dem-rasters.md).
 In that case, you may have moved culverts manually or snapped points to streams.

-If you need to update your NAACC table with better location data in an external table, use the *NAACC Data Snapping tool* to update the input NAACC-compliant source table with locations from another table.
+If you need to update your NAACC table with better location data from an external table, use the *NAACC Data Snapping tool* to update the input NAACC-compliant source table with locations from another table.

 (This tool basically runs a reverse 1-to-many join, replacing geometry in one or more feature class records with a single geometry from feature in a reference table using a column-based match)